 When it comes to dinosaurs, there is a vast difference between what we know to be true about them, and what is imagination.
 When my grandson was 5, we took him to see the popular movie, “How to Train Your Dragon.”
 It was such a fun movie, and very well done.
-But what was I supposed to say to him when he began to ask questions about these creatures?
+But when he began to ask questions, what was I supposed to say about these creatures?
 What of all that he saw in the movie was true, and what was not?
 Why couldn’t he train a dragon?
 Where had they gone?
 And are dragons dinosaurs?
 Oh, that last one is the one that leads to all sorts of great conversations!
 And all of these questions show how a wildly entertaining movie can stir deep imaginings.

 Another time, we visited the Museum of the Rockies in Bozeman, Montana, They have a wonderful dinosaur display.
 And they cover many of them with feathers.
 They have very convincing reasons for why they do this.
 But what of it is true?
 You can bet your child will be thoroughly convinced of this reality not because he read the explanations, but because he simply saw them portrayed that way.

 Just the facts, ma’am.

 So what do we know about dinosaurs?
 We know about their body structures, and their size.
 And we know, by and large, that we have found their fossils almost invariably, torn apart in heaps, buried in sediment.
 (When we host dino digs in eastern Montana, this is exactly what we find.)
 Occasionally you might find one that is more complete, but that is rare.
 And we know something of eating habits based partially on coprolites (dino poop) that we have found.
-We will continue to learn things as more discoveries are made.
+We will continue to learn more as more discoveries are made.
 But these are things we know about them based on scientific discovery and method.